-Not your typical film crew, Hart Ginsburg, a clinical therapist gone film director, integrates mindfulness with existential philosophy—the belief that individuals have the capacity to develop meaning in their lives through life’s inherent challenges.
+Not your typical film crew, Hart Ginsburg, a clinical therapist gone film director, leads the team and integrates mindfulness with existential philosophy—the belief that individuals have the capacity to develop meaning in their lives through life’s inherent challenges.
 Hart originally formed Digital Tapestries in response to serving the diverse needs of his clients through interactive books and films.
 Each of Digital Tapestries’ productions encourages participants to reach beyond a surface level response to discover their own humanistic strengths.Hart’s unique approach is derived from his life experiences.

 Bringing my directing and cinematography experience to Digital Tapestries has been a highlight of the past two years.
 Fashioning traditional cinematography, our films are based on Hart's photography, mixed media books, and therapy methods.
 Usually shot in a 24-hour film festival format, mixing photography and filmmaking, we explore humanity's most noble qualities with beauty, mystery, crossing cultures, and a touch of comedic flair. #banana

 One of my favorite films of ours below, please join us at various film festivals and our viewings at the Gene Siskel Film Center.